thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 A CoAP Problem Details is encoded as a CBOR map with the following members:

-* "ns" (int) - code defining the namespace under which the "type" field needs to be interpreted.
+* "ns" (int) - A code-point that defines the namespace under which the "type" field needs to be interpreted.
 This is a mandatory field.

-* "type" (uint) - code that identifies the problem type within the namespace.
+* "type" (uint) - A code-point that identifies the problem type within the namespace.
 This is a mandatory field.

 * "title" (text) - A short, human-readable summary of the problem type.
 It SHOULD NOT change from occurrence to occurrence of the problem.